Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 Today is an ordinary day, just like many other days which I missing you. <br>
 But,I have changed it!
-Because of tonight, I love you three thousand.
-Good night my darling~
+Because of tonight, I love you three thousand. <br>Good night my darling~

 ---
 <p id = "Day_7"></p>